Denis172003/stream-deck-arduino/README.md

 ### 2. Interfaces and Communication

-**Button-to-Microcontroller Interface**:
+**Button-to-Microcontroller (Input)**:
 Each button is connected to a digital input pin on the Arduino.
 The press of a button changes the signal state from HIGH to LOW, triggering an interrupt or a polling mechanism in the Arduino firmware.

-**Display-to-Microcontroller Interface**:
-The OLED displays communicate with the Arduino through the I2C protocol.
-The Arduino acts as the master, while the displays function as slaves.
-Each display has a unique address to prevent conflicts.
+**Multiplexer-to-Display**:
+The multiplexer (TCA9548A) allows the Arduino to control multiple displays by selecting one at a time.
+It is connected via I2C and switches between the connected OLED displays, enabling communication with a specific display.

+**Microcontroller-to-Multiplexer**:
+The Arduino communicates with the multiplexer through I2C.
+It sends commands to enable specific channels on the multiplexer, allowing the communication with the corresponding OLED display.

+**Potentiometer-to-Microcontroller (Input)**:
+The potentiometer is connected to an analog input pin on the Arduino.
+It provides a variable voltage, which the Arduino reads to adjust the computer’s volume.

+**Microcontroller-to-Computer**:
+The Arduino communicates with the computer via USB.
+It sends volume control or button press signals to the computer, which are mapped to corresponding actions through software.

 ### 3. Power Supply and Energy Consumption